-Purpose and execution process of each step is different.
-Let’s have a look at detailed information of each step one by one.
+The purpose and execution process of each step is different.
+Let’s have a look at the detailed information of each step one by one.

 Kick-off is the first session when all team members participate in the meeting.
 The main objective of the kick-off meeting is to provide information to all team members and get everybody at the same level of information.
-There are following activities performed during the Kick-off meeting:
+The following activities performed during the Kick-off meeting:

-Preparation refers to a phase when all team member acts as per roles assigned to them in Kick-off meeting.
-For this purpose, they work on all documents come under review process by analyzing reference documents.
+Preparation refers to a phase when all team members act as per roles assigned to them in Kick-off meetings.
+For this purpose, they work on all documents that come under the review process by analyzing reference documents.